Fact-ledger — verbatim cross-turn recall

 - If you put 30 KB of nested JSON into

-.data, the producer truncates per the aggregate cap (3000 chars per turn) and the classifier sees only the leading portion. - If you put PII in plaintext, the production PII mask gate handles redaction at serialisation time.
+.data, the platform truncates per the aggregate cap (3000 chars per turn) and the agent sees only the leading portion. - If you put PII in plaintext, the platform masks it before the agent sees it.

 - If you put unstructured prose in

-.data(a string instead of a dict), the JSON serialisation works but the classifier cannot index into fields — anaphora resolution will fail.
+.data(a string instead of a dict), the agent cannot index into fields — anaphora resolution will fail.

 Federal invariants

-≤3000 chars aggregate per turn; truncation from tail when exceeded.
+≤3000 chars aggregate per turn; the oldest tool calls in a turn are truncated first when exceeded.

 See the federal invariants page for the full inventory.